 Case: 502010CP003128XXXXSB INRE JOSHUA Z BERNSTEIN IRREVOCABLE TRUST 07-JUL-10 0497381 ATTORNEY SPALLINA, ROBERT L

-DOCUMENTS ALREADY REQUESTED BY TRIPP SCOTT
+DOCUMENTS ALREADY REQUESTED BY TRIPP SCOTT IN THREE LETTERS ATTACHED ALREADY HEREIN AS EXHIBIT

-Copies of all estate planning documents including all Wills and Trusts for Shirley Bernstein and Simon Leon Bernstein, whether qualified or contingent;
+Copies of all estate planning documents including all Wills and Trusts for Shirley Bernstein and Simon Leon Bernstein, whether qualified or contingent.

-Copies of all estate planning documents including all Wills and Trusts that the children, Joshua, Jacob and/or Daniel, are named as beneficiary, whether qualified or contingent;
+Copies of all estate planning documents including all Wills and Trusts that the children, Joshua, Jacob and/or Daniel, are named as beneficiary, whether qualified or contingent.

-Copies of all documents executed in May and June 2012 regarding the Last Will and Testament of Shirley Bernstein;
+Copies of all documents executed in May and June 2012 regarding the Last Will and Testament of Shirley Bernstein.

-Estate Accounting for Shirley Bernstein;
+Estate Accounting for Shirley Bernstein.

-Estate Accounting for Simon Bernstein;
+Estate Accounting for Simon Bernstein.

-Trust Accountings for any Trusts that Petitioner, his spouse, or his children are a beneficiary, whether qualified or contingent;
+Trust Accountings for any Trusts that Petitioner, his spouse, or his children are a beneficiary, whether qualified or contingent.

-Copies of any claims filed in the Estate of Shirley Bernstein and Simon Bernstein;
+Copies of any claims filed in the Estate of Shirley Bernstein and Simon Bernstein.

-Copy of the Inventory filed in the Estate of Shirley Bernstein;
+Copy of the Inventory filed in the Estate of Shirley Bernstein.

-Copy of the Inventory filed in the Estate of Simon Bernstein, or if none, please provide the approximate date you expect the Inventory will be prepared and filed with the Probate Court;
+Copy of the Inventory filed in the Estate of Simon Bernstein, or if none, please provide the approximate date you expect the Inventory will be prepared and filed with the Probate Court.

 Allocation of the tangible personal property of Shirley and Simon Bernstein.
 Specifically, is the jewelry being divided among the ten grandchildren?

-Appraisals of tangible personal property, specifically the jewelry, artwork and collectibles;
+Appraisals of tangible personal property, specifically the jewelry, artwork and collectibles.

-All documents relating to the life insurance policies owned by Shirley and/or Simon, insuring Shirley and/or Simon's life, or for the benefit of Shirley and/or Simon Bernstein;
+All documents relating to the life insurance policies owned by Shirley and/or Simon, insuring Shirley and/or Simon's life, or for the benefit of Shirley and/or Simon Bernstein.

-Documentation concerning the allocation and division of all companies owned by Simon and/or Shirley at the time of their deaths and copies of any partnership, operating, or stockholders agreements;
+Documentation concerning the allocation and division of all companies owned by Simon and/or Shirley at the time of their deaths and copies of any partnership, operating, or stockholders agreements.

-Status of the ongoing litigation involving Stanford;
+Status of the ongoing litigation involving Stanford.

 Status of the Iliewit [Iviewit] company stock.
-Were the issues with Gerald Lewin resolved?;
+Were the issues with Gerald Lewin resolved?

-Status of the funding of Telenet Company and Candice's employment with Telenet; and
+Status of the funding of Telenet Company and Candice's employment with Telenet and monies owed to Eliot Bernstein.

-Any information you have with regards to the college funds created by Simon or Shirley Bernstein for the benefit of Joshua, Jacob and/or Daniel.
+Any information you have with regards to the, grade school, middle school, high school and college funds created by Simon or Shirley Bernstein for the benefit of Joshua, Jacob and/or Daniel.